White wonder of the wild:

 Arrive in Prince Rupert, BC and meet the group for the greeting dinner and discussion about the trip.
 Hotel IS included this evening.

 Air Canada is the only airline with direct service between Vancouver and Prince Rupert.
 They currently offer one daily flight (Flight # AC8089 at 13:10).
-You need to arrive in Prince Rupert the day before your trip in Hartley Bay begins (September 13).
+You need to arrive in Prince Rupert the day before you depart for Hartley Bay.
+Hotel and welcome dinner are included on this night.

 Enjoy an incredibly beautiful boat transfer from Prince Rupert (8:00 am) to Hartley Bay (Arrival at 11:00 am), photographing rugged coastlines and looking for marine wildlife along the way, specifically bubble-feeding humpbacks.